 Johns Hopkins’ Retire Right one-hour informational session can help you consider some of the social aspects of retirement, such as where you’ll live, what you’d like to achieve in retirement, and how you’ll remain intellectually engaged.
 A Retire Right session is included in the daylong pre-retirement planning seminars offered each spring and fall, and the one-hour session is also offered on its own throughout the year.
 Look for future announcements.

 JHU faculty, staff, and bargaining unit members who attend Retire Right can also request individualized supportive counseling from a JHU Lifespan Services Consultant, who can offer more guidance on planning for a smooth transition.
 Contact the Benefits Service Center at 410-516-2000.

 Watch!
-Click here to view a list of recorded webinars from the June 2020 virtual Pre-Retirement Program.
+Click here to view a list of recorded webinars from prior virtual Pre-Retirement Programs.
 This list includes the one-hour Retire Right workshop.

 Visit TIAA’s website to access planning tools and read articles on a variety of retirement topics.
 This website is a good resource that will walk you through the steps of planning.
 If you feel stuck or don’t know quite where to start, give this a try.